Manishthapa2022/Kickstarter-analysis/README.md

 ### LImitations of the Data Set
-There was no analysis conducted based on the Target audiance (what type of the auidance wastargeted), the and the artist perrformance.
+There was no analysis conducted based on the Target audiance (such as Young, old, men, women or children), and ratings and the performance of the Artists.
+Also, the specific cites were these plays took place was not mentioned and also if any promotions/advertisements were carried out prior to the launch of the plays.
+###